ElliottFodi/Hadoop-Programs/README.md

 Itinerary:
 List of programs and description of what they do, in the order found in the submission folder.
 Each program can be compiled using java.
 The MapReduce programs need to be jared, while the HBase programs do not need to be jared.
-The Spark program needs to be compiled using Maven, and it is suggested to us the standard Maven directory outline.
-The Hadoop programs should be run in Hadoop’s main directory.
-The HBase programs can be run from any directory and the Spark program should be run from the first directory used when compiling with Maven (the standard for running a Maven program).
-A jar file is provided, which is the same jar that I used to run the programs on my Hadoop cluster.
-The programs should be recompiled and re jared because I edited the names of some of the Java files for better readability.
-AKA all the programs used to be called word count, so I wouldn’t have to change the name when copying files in my cluster.
+The Hadoop programs should be run in Hadoop’s main directory and the HBase programs can be run from any directory.

 Hadoop average in reducer
 This program demonstrates a function in the reducer.